How to cancel your gas utility contract in Germany

 If you move into a new home, you can also make use of an early termination right, but only in the following cases (German energy Act: Section 41b (4) EnWG):

-- Your current provider is providing the same service at higher cost at your new address.
+• Your current provider cannot match the current price terms at your new address.

 Send in your termination letter at least six weeks before you move, including the following details: